 Future DiverCities deeply believes in and aims to reinforce social bonds through the arts.
 We want to enable culture to reside in our pockets, on our screens, in our hearts, in front of our eyes and through our fingertips because culture is the most real and tangible part of Europe that connects and binds us.

-Led by the UK not-for-profit organisation Superact, the nine partners have been working for years to bring this project to fruition.
 The organisations that will be sharing their collective experience and complementary skills comprise:

 ·1D Lab – Saint Etienne, Lyon & Paris, France